-Control/Earthed up vs. ‘Lasagne’ method: The big success story of my trials.
-I wasn’t expecting this, but the lasagne method was the only bag that outperformed the control bag quite significantly!
+I wasn’t expecting this, but the lasagne method was the only bag that outperformed the earthed up control bag quite significantly!

-Conclusion: In future I will be using this method.
+Conclusion: In future I will be using the lasagna method.
 It’s much quicker and easier to plant the bags up, and the yields speak for themselves.